Stefdv/gun-ui-lib/README.md

 > A collection of widgets created to work brilliantly with GUN, or without.

 ## NOTE:
 There is no need ( or purpose ) to load this element by yourself.
-All widget components of the gun-ui library have this element as a dependency, if you  `bower install` any of the widgets this will be included for you.
-Except for 'gun-ui-lcd'.
+All widget components of the gun-ui library have this element as a dependency, if you  `bower install` any of the widgets this will be included for you. ( Except for 'gun-ui-lcd' which doesn't need it ).

 Disclamer:
 _All canvas elements in the gun-ui library are created by Gerrit Grunwald (@hansolo)_**